NCH97/chessGameNCHdeployapp/README.md

 Made using only Android studio (i.e. it's not an unity project), written in Kotlin.
 WIP.
 # Description
 Current state of the game is playable though.

-Implemented mechanics:
-* you can move pieces
-* you can capture opponent's pieces
-* you can do a check(chekmate)
-* swaps on each turn
-* move can be cancelled(only last one)
-* you can restart the game
+You can try it yourself by downloading APK provided in Realise.

+Implemented basic chess mechanics.
+Last move could be cancelled, game could be restarted.
+UI is also very simple without fancy animations or cool-looking design.

 Hopefully will be implemented(I'm really not sure about these):
-* some fancy graphics
+* fancy UI
 * multiplayer

 Known issues: